 To cook frozen chicken taquitos, preheat the oven to 425° F and place the taquitos on a parchment-lined baking sheet.
 Bake for 15 minutes then spritz the tops of the taquitos with olive oil and sprinkle with some coarse salt.
 Continue to bake for another 10 minutes, until the filling just starts to ooze out the sides and the edges are starting to brown.

 You can also reheat or cook frozen taquitos in an air fryer.
-Simply place the frozen taquitos in the air fryer basket in your air fryer and bake at 425° F for about 7 minutes then spritz the tops of the taquitos with olive oil and sprinkle with some coarse salt.
-Bake for another 5 minutes until the edges turn golden brown.
+Simply place the frozen taquitos in the air fryer basket in your air fryer and bake at 425° F for about 5 minutes then spritz the tops of the taquitos with olive oil and sprinkle with some coarse salt.
+Bake for another 4 to 5 minutes until the edges turn golden brown.

 - 3 oz cream cheese, softened

 - ¼ – ½ cup salsa

 - 1 to 2 tbsp freshly squeezed lime juice

 - 1 tsp chili powder (we love using ancho chile powder in this recipe)

 - 1 to 2 green onions or a handful of fresh chives, chopped

 - 1 cup shredded Mexican cheese (cheddar, pepper jack, etc. would also be good)

 - 10 to 12 6-inch flour tortillas